nporta/fotton-challenge-graphql-typescript/README.md

 # FotonTech Challenge

-This is a solution to the [FotonTech Challenge](https://github.com/FotonTech/join).
+This is a solution to the [FotonTech Challenge](https://github.com/FotonTech/join) using GraphQL.
+If you want to see the solution using REST APIs please check [here](https://github.com/nporta/foton-challenge).

 How to run
 -------------